Dulcey93/Dulcey93/README.md

 <h1 align="center">Hi 👋, I'm Santiago Dulcey</h1>
 <h3 align="center">I am a Systems Engineer who works with both the front and back ends of a website or application.
 Provide an end-to-end service, and can be involved in projects that involve databases and building user-facing websites.
 Knowledge in software documentation and modeling in UML.
-I'm Always improving. | HTML, CSS, Bootstrap, JavaScript, TypeScript, Angular, Vue, React, Node, SQL, PostgreSQL...
-I'm Always improving.</h3>
+I'm Always improving. | HTML, CSS, Bootstrap, JavaScript, TypeScript, Angular, Vue, React, Node, SQL, PostgreSQL...</h3>

 - 🔭 I’m currently working on **Campus Latinoamérica**